I have been thinking how best to approach a book about native swimming.

 Deakin grew up in Hatch End, a small suburb teetering between post-war London and the English countryside.
 His parents were lower-middle class, but he won a direct grant to a posh boys’ school before studying at Cambridge in the early 60s.
 Barkham suggests this ability to ‘cross boundaries’ and ‘resist categories’ became a defining feature of his life.
 Even swimming is envisioned at the start of Waterlog as a ‘crossing of boundaries’.

-Deakin went on to have a shapeshifting career as an ad man, English teacher, filmmaker and activist, and throughout his adult life, he continued to move between London and Walnut Tree Farm, his beloved home in Suffolk, as though reluctant, perhaps even unable, to make a long-term commitment to a single version of himself.
-‘He wrote in his notebooks in the 70s about feeling lonely at Walnut Tree Farm,’ Barkham explains.
-‘The reality is: he went back to London all the time, and the journey wasn’t as long or slow as it would be for you and me, because he drove incredibly fast – 100 mph on quiet country roads.’
+Deakin went on to have a shapeshifting career as an ad man, teacher, filmmaker and activist, and throughout his adult life, he continued to move between London and Walnut Tree Farm, his beloved home in Suffolk, as though reluctant, perhaps even unable, to commit to a single version of himself.
+‘In the 70s,’ Barkham says, ‘he wrote in his notebooks about feeling lonely at Walnut Tree Farm.
+The reality is he went back to London all the time, and the journey wasn’t as long or slow as it would be for me and you, because he drove incredibly fast – 100mph on quiet country roads.’

 Roger Deakin takes a bath.
-Photo: The Roger Deakin Estate.
+Photo: The Roger Deakin Estate

-This eclectic and rebellious sensibility presents problems – or opportunities – for a biographer.
-Barkham began writing a ‘conventional’ account and got 90,000 words down thanks to a writers’ retreat in Switzerland.
+Does this kind of eclectic and rebellious sensibility present problems for the biographer?
+Barkham began writing a ‘conventional’ biography and got 90,000 words down thanks to a writers’ retreat in Switzerland.
 But he worried the book didn’t properly reflect Deakin’s ‘fluid spirit’.
 ‘I wasn’t in crisis,’ he explains.
 ‘I felt so familiar with the material, as though I could see it from all angles, and felt now is the time to experiment.’
-So he booked himself into the Shepherd’s Hut at Walnut Tree Farm (now an Air B&B) and ‘had a go at writing as Roger’.
+So he booked himself into the Shepherd’s Hut at Walnut Tree Farm (then an Airbnb) and ‘had a go at writing as Roger’.

-This tendency to idealise and exaggerate continues throughout the book.
+What is special about Deakin’s voice?
+Barkham points to his tendency to romanticise, idealise, even fantasise – an impulse at the heart of Waterlog.
 Listen to how he gets in the water: ‘I plunged’, ‘dived’, ‘leapt’, ‘threw myself in’, ‘I woke to the beginnings of a fine day and bathed in the lake’.
 There is no friction or resistance in his experience of water or the natural world.
 Yet Deakin was travelling back to Suffolk after each swim to look after his mum, Gwen, who was very ill and died while he was in Northumberland.
 He doesn’t let this reality alter the fantasy world of Waterlog, despite the ‘personal journey’ he promised in his proposal.
 Nevertheless, Barkham suggests you can ‘feel the melancholy’ in this part.
 Deakin stands in a phone box, sheltering from the rain, and describes a rainbow which appears above the ‘heavenly castle’: ‘It was absurdly magnificent and sad’.

-Barkham suggests this talent for metaphor can be linked to Deakin’s love of nature, the ability to spot links between a wide range of flora and fauna.
-‘To think metaphorically is to think ecologically,’ he says, before pointing to another example where Deakin likens weeds at the bottom of a small river to the experience of flying over a rainforest.
-He connects big and small nature, he recognises the riverbed is a complex system, ‘a miniature world’, of equal value and fascination to the rainforest.
+Barkham believes Deakin’s voice is also full of ‘metaphoric dazzle’.
+Recall his famous ‘frog’s eye view’ of the world, mallards ‘wander[ing] the streets like sacred cattle in India’, and the moorhens which ‘walk like little girls at parties in their mothers’ high heels’.
+He links this talent for metaphor to Deakin’s love of nature.
+‘To think metaphorically is to think ecologically,’ Barkham says, before pointing to another example where Deakin likens weeds at the bottom of a small river to the experience of flying over a rainforest.
+He connects big and small nature, he recognises the riverbed is a complex system, ‘a miniature world’ of equal value and fascination to the rainforest.

-Just as Deakin crossed boundaries and resisted categories, so he struggled with these intimate relationships which required long-term commitment.
-He never settled down with a life-long girlfriend or wife, and when I ask Barkham which chapter was the hardest to write, he doesn’t even pause: Chapter 10, Deakin’s ‘abusive’ relationship with Serena Inskip, who lived at Walnut Tree Farm during the 1980s.
-Barkham wrote this chapter in collaboration with Inskip.
-He says: ‘She wasn’t sure initially how much she wanted to say and so we were back and forth a lot, before she finally got to a point where she had worked out what she wanted to say which is amazing because of how it fits with Roger’s notebooks.’
+Perhaps as a result of his ability to cross boundaries and resist categories, Deakin struggled with intimate relationships which required long-term commitment.
+He never settled down with a life-long partner, and when I ask Barkham which chapter was the hardest to write, he doesn’t pause: Chapter 10, Deakin’s ‘abusive’ relationship with Serena Inskip, who lived at Walnut Tree Farm during the 80s.
+Barkham wrote this in collaboration with Inskip.
+‘Serena wasn’t sure initially how much she wanted to say and so we were back and forth a lot,’ he says, ‘but she finally got to a point where she’d worked out what she wanted to say which is amazing because of how it fits in with Roger’s notebooks.’

 So what about his legacy?

-This early death means we can imagine him still alive and active in the current political moment and Barkham is sure he’d want to play a leading role in Extinction Rebellion, the Outdoor Swimming Society and Right to Roam: ‘I wanted to do something practical to stand up for nature in the face of the unprecedented onslaught of pollution and casual degradation of the world.’
-There is no doubt he would have loved the spotlight, the chance to do more TV, radio and festivals.
-Barkham laughs as we imagine Deakin becoming ‘a white-haired grandee’ of these activist circles: ‘He would have been patron of this and ambassador for that.
-He would’ve been marching.
-He would have helped organise how to get busloads of people down to London to be part of XR protests.’
-But we can also be sure he would have championed these causes with the same optimism and persuasive power which first captured our imagination in Waterlog.
+There is no doubt Deakin would have loved the spotlight and the chance to do more radio, TV and festivals.
+Barkham laughs as we imagine Deakin becoming ‘a white-haired grandee’ of activist circles: ‘He would have been patron of this and ambassador for that.
+He would have helped get busloads of people down to XR protests.’
+We can also be sure he would have championed these causes with the same charm, optimism and persuasive force which first captured our imaginations in Waterlog.